N-of-1 for Beta-Blockers in Cardiac Amyloidosis

 Other: On-Off Sequence

 This arm will follow an On-Off sequence.
 This is the only arm in the study.
-Subjects will begin in the On phase (Period 1), maintaining their beta-blocker dosage as previously prescribed to the subjects by their physician.
-Subjects will then continue to the Off phase (Period 2) where they will down-titrate their beta-blocker by 50% each week until they are completely off the drug for a total of two weeks.
-At the end of Period 2, the subjects will have their End of Intervention visit in which they will determine if they would like to continue or discontinue their beta-blockers for the foreseeable future.
+Subjects will begin in the On phase (Period 1), where they will be on their beta-blocker (or the highest dose they can safely tolerate) as previously prescribed to the subjects by their physician.
+Subjects will then continue to the Off phase (Period 2) where they will down-titrate their beta-blocker by 50% each week until they are completely off the drug (or the lowest dose they can safely tolerate) for a total of two weeks.
+At the end of Period 2, the subjects will have their End of Intervention visit to determine if they would like to continue or discontinue their beta-blockers for the foreseeable future.

 The intervention is a single-arm crossover withdrawal/reversal design (On vs Off) with 2 total periods, each period lasting between up to 6 weeks.
 During the On period, subjects will be on their beta blocker.
-During the Off period, their beta blockers will be down-titrated by 50% each week and will be subsequently discontinued.
+During the Off period, their beta blockers will be down-titrated by 50% each week and until subsequently discontinued (or the lowest dose the subject can safely tolerate).

 Other Names: